 An updated copy of my ‘Brexit: Green Guarantees leaflet can be downloaded here.

 The Accessibility Act report I’ve been reporting on has now entered trilogue stage, where the three EU institutions - the European Parliament, the European Commission and the Council - are negotiating agreement on the final legislation.
 As rapporteur for the Transport Committee (TRAN) opinion, it is my top priority to ensure that the mandatory requirement that all transport building projects must be designed to be easily used by people with limited mobility or sensual impairment is retained.
 Negotiations will be ongoing for the next 6 months, and I will do everything in my power to negotiate a far-reaching final legislation that will have a positive impact on the lives of the 80 million people with reduced mobility throughout the EU.

 Transport and Climate Change

-My amendments to TRAN’s International Ocean Governance file , which are pushing for stricter enforcement of shipping emissions regulations, were debated in September and most of my suggestions were included in the Compromise Amendments adopted at committee level.
-The draft report is now awaiting a vote in the lead Committee on Environment, Public Health and Food Safety and will thereafter be voted in plenary.
+My amendments to TRAN’s opinion on the International Ocean Governance file , which are pushing for stricter enforcement of shipping emissions regulations, were debated in September and most of my suggestions were adopted in the Committee vote.
+The report was voted on in plenary in January with a good overall outcome.

 Road Expansion & Sustainable Mobility